cescoffier/reactive-coffeeshop-demo/README.md

 You need to run:

 * the coffee shop service
-* the HTTP barista
-* the Kafka barista / the Node.js Kafka barista
+* one or more of the the HTTP, Java Kafka or Node.js Kafka baristas

-In 3 terminals:
+In 3 or more terminals:

 ```bash
 cd coffeeshop-service